quickbeard/video-transfer/README.md

 sudo apt install -y libopencv-dev python3-opencv

 You must first create a new port for listening: Pick a port number bigger than 1023, i.e., 1024-49151 (Registered/User ports) or 49152-65535 (Dynamic/Private ports).
-Don't forget to replace the port number in the Python code and make sure the chosen port (e.g., 3333) is not being used:
+Don't forget to replace the port number in the code and make sure the chosen port (e.g., 3333) is not being used:

 netstat -lntu